jdkenyon04/Mid-Term-Project/README.md

 2. Stretch Goals
 3. Double Check firePlayer with Prof.
 4. Double Check printByPlayer to see if I can do it without capitals
 5. Double Check how to print something in color with prof.
+6. Double Check on how to compare only first character of two Strings with prof.
-6. Test all funciton in main.
+7. Test all funciton in main.